mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-messagefile.md

         <DdsConstant Col="1" Text=@Model.GetMessageText("MESSAGE/MSGF", "MSG0001", 10) />
 ```

-Note how C# code is used to format the Text fot the constant.
-The same code used to find the Message entry in the Dictionary collection as explained in the previous topic is used.
+Note how C# code is used to format the Text for the constant.

+The same code is used to find the Message entry in the Dictionary collection as explained in the previous topic.